participatoryml/participatoryml.github.io/index.md

 We are grateful to [Open Philanthropy](https://www.openphilanthropy.org/) for providing funding assistance for the workshop.
-We plan to use the funding to cover participants' workshop registration fees.
+We plan to use the funding to cover workshop registration fees for participants who need it.